 While it is true that people find the KJV difficult to read, it seems, based on the data Ward presents the reader with, that most Christians who read their Bible (55%) do not find it so difficult to read that they abandon it.
 It appears then that the audience for this work are those “who insist that KJV English is too difficult.”
 So the premise of the book as found in the introduction does not seem to be based on Ward’s personal experience reading the KJV as a child, or with the data that says most Bible reading Christians can read the KJV, but rather on the “people, many people,” who cannot understand it.

 The introduction of Ward’s book is interesting.
 He introduces the reader to data and anecdotes which point towards the reality that the KJV is readable, while setting up a narrative which says it’s not.
 Further, Ward explains how he himself came to understand KJV English, by being taught KJV English growing up.
 At the end of the introduction, Ward leaves his reader with this interesting thought:

 “So what do we do with the KJV?
 Teach people to read it?
 Revise it?
 Chuck it?
 No, no, and no. Read on.”
 (Ibid., 4.)

 Despite being taught KJV English growing up, Ward argues against teaching people to read it.
-The reader should wonder, like I was, what is going on that I do not know?
+As I finished the introduction, I got the impression that I was missing something.
 If the KJV is readable, and Ward could read it as a child, what is the dilemma here?
 What problem is trying to be solved, and what is Ward’s answer?
-We will find out his alternative recommendation in the following chapters, I imagine.

 - The transition away from the KJV has brought confusion and conflict within the church